poissonconsulting/fishobspgr/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the bcfpgr project is released with a [Contributor Code of Conduct](/.github/CODE_OF_CONDUCT.md).
+Please note that the fishobspgr project is released with a [Contributor Code of Conduct](/.github/CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.